Best Mutual Fund Apps 2023

 We found that the best mutual fund investment apps offer an in-house research facility.
 This might include ratings from major financial platforms like Morningstar, information regarding past performance and expected returns, and the level of risk associated with the fund.

 We like the fact that you can view a full suite of data about the trader you are considering copying – such as financial performance, risk rating, and maximum drawdown.
-Best of all, eToro doesn’t charge anything to utilize its Copy Trading tool – so this offers a great alternative to conventional mutual funds.
+Best of all, the social trading app doesn’t charge anything to utilize its Copy Trading tool – so this offers a great alternative to conventional mutual funds.

 Payment Methods